Realms Overnight Apprenticeship

 4 weekend overnights + 5 adventure days - Fall to Spring.

-Journey into the Realms of Cascadia with Trackers Earth.
+Grades 6-12 Journey into the Realms of Cascadia with Trackers Earth.
 Create your character!
 Play an elf, wizard, ranger, or more.
 Camp under magical stars with friends.
 Led by expert Realms Masters, embark on quests with foam swords and arrows.
 Level up in archery, wilderness survival, tracking, and healing plants.
-As a leader, this is your call to adventure—forge friendships, create memories, and save the Realms..
+As a leader, this is your call to adventure—forge friendships, create the story, and save the Realms.

 REGISTER NOW